Santa Line Slaying: Aftermath

-Terrence Howard's version of the events
+Terrence Howard's account

 While promoting the film Crash on The Oprah Winfrey Show, Terrence Howard spoke about his father's involvement in the "Santa Line Slaying".
 It was the first time he publicly spoke of the incident.
 As the cast of the film discussed racism in American society, Howard gave an emotional account of the altercation, which he claimed was racially motivated.
-In Terrence Howard's telling, when he and his mother joined the line Fitzpatrick assumed Tyrone, whose complexion is much lighter than the other Howards, was Caucasian and asked him "Why did you let those niggers cut you?"
+In Terrence Howard's telling, when he and his mother joined the line Fitzpatrick assumed Tyrone, whose complexion is much lighter than the other Howards, was white and asked him "Why did you let those niggers cut you?"
 Howard said that his father told Fitzpatrick that they were his wife and kids and turned around.
 Terrence claimed that Fitzpatrick then grabbed his father by the throat and pinned him to the wall.
 He claimed that Fitzpatrick was 6' 4" tall while his father stood only 5' 8".

-His father's incarceration caused the family to move from their suburban home to a housing project in a ghetto.
+His father's imprisonment caused the family to move from their suburban home to a housing project in an underprivileged neighborhood.

-Tyrone Howard's version of the events
+Tyrone Howard's account

 Tyrone was invited to appear on the program with Terrence but refused.
 Shortly after Terrence's account of the incident, Tyrone gave an interview to the Cleveland newspaper, The Plain Dealer, in which he claims that his son misrepresented his story and maintained that the altercation was not racially motivated.

 According to Howard in his interview, after standing in the long line for about 30 minutes, he told his pregnant wife to take Terrence and find a place to sit down.
 Approximately 45 minutes later, Howard and his sons were close to the front of the line.
 Howard called for his wife and youngest son to join him in the line.
 Other people waiting in the line, including Fitzpatrick, did not realize that the woman entering the line was Howard's wife and accused him of letting her cut in.
 Howard cursed at Fitzpatrick and yelled "If you have anything to say to my wife, say it to me!"
 Fitzpatrick said "That's a cheap trick, buddy!" and at that point grabbed Howard and pinned him against the wall.
 After Fitzpatrick fell to the floor from the stabbing, Howard knelt down and tried to put pressure on Fitzpatrick's wounds to stop the bleeding.
 Some witnesses advised him to flee and he did so in fear.
 In the interview, Howard expressed remorse for initiating the altercation which led to Fitzpatrick's slaying.

 Tyrone Howard said of his son's appearance on Oprah:

 After Tyrone Howard's revelation, Terrence's account of the events was removed from the Oprah website and replaced with a different part of his interview.